-Defining and Planning for Income Replacement in Retirement
+Learn How to Calculate and Plan for Income Replacement in Retirement

-The wage replacement ratio is a good way to estimate how much money you will need for retirement.
-If you want to know how much money you'll need to save for retirement, and how much time it will take to reach this goal, you'll need to start with a general estimate of the annual income you can live on in your retirement years.
+The wage replacement ratio is a good way to estimate how much money you will need during your retirement years.
+If you want to know how much money you'll need to save for retirement, and how much time it will take to reach this goal, you'll need to start with a simple estimate of the annual income you can live on in your retirement years.

 Wage Replacement Ratio Definition